 Current High Sheriff

-Having spent the last 45 years milking his beloved Old Gloucester cows and making cheese, he was very surprised (and of course honoured) when he was approached to take up the position of High Sheriff.
+Having spent the last 45 years milking his beloved Old Gloucester cows and making cheese, he was very surprised, and of course honoured, when he was approached to take up the position of High Sheriff.
 He later discovered that some other members of his family had also been High Sheriffs of their respective counties, from the north east of England to the south coast.
-It explained the mysterious, to him, portrait of a family member wearing the same style of court dress as he will wear during his period in office.
+It explained the mysterious, for him, portrait of a family member wearing the same style of court dress as he will wear during his period in office.

 He has long been interested in anything that makes his county distinctive; whether it be Old Gloucester cattle, Gloucestershire Old Spots pigs, Gloucestershire varieties of fruit trees or rural artefacts such as the Gloucestershire Long Plough.
 He will now complete the picture, as the duties of High Sheriff involve working to improve the lot of people within the County.